atisharma/chasm_engine/README.md

-# CHASM - CHAracter State Manager
+# Chasm - CHAracter State Manager

 Chasm is a *generative text adventure game*.
 It uses generative artificial intelligence to generate scenes and characters as you play.
 Unlike role-playing in ChatGPT or similar, important state persists (locations, characters, dialogue etc.)

+You can use it with a local model (LLaMA derivative like Wizard-Vicuna) or OpenAI's models.
+See the config file for examples.

-It is still being written.
+Chasm is still being written.

 ## Features

-- specify initial world with a short description
+[x] specify initial world with a short description
+[ ] continue / save file for dialogue
-- persistent world / locations
+[x] persistent world / locations
+[x] fuzzy matching names of locations
+[ ] persistent items
-- persistent global event memory (vector db) (TBD)
+[ ] persistent global event memory (vector db)
-- per character event memory (vector db) (TBD)
+[ ] per character event memory (vector db)
-- per character dialogue memory (vector db) (TBD)
+[ ] per character dialogue memory (vector db)
-- character inventory (current state only; toml?)
-(TBD)
+[ ] character inventory (current state only; toml?)
-- protagonist is just another player but with a "human" model (TBD)
-- thus it could generalise to MMP worlds (TBD)
+  * [x] [ ] protagonist is just another player but with a "human" model [ ] thus it could generalise to MMP worlds
     * how should many people access at the same time?

 ## State